-Some of the Teeling single casks are similar to Scotch due to their depth of flavor, their experimental maturation and finishing processes.
-They often have a less-smooth flavor profile than you’d expect from Irish Whiskey.
-Dingle Irish Whiskey is proving to be quite a great Whiskey as it has lots of character, not unlike some of the fruitier Scotches.
+Some of the Teeling single casks are similar to Scotch due to their depth of flavor, their experimental maturation, and finishing processes.
+And Dingle Irish Whiskey is proving to be quite a great Whiskey as it has lots of character, not unlike some of the fruitier Scotches.